|Home||Project Publications||Photos, Video Knossos||Drawings||Measurements||Bibliography||About Us|

 The mindset in a culture that is conscious of its intellectual achievements is positively molded by its environment and becomes part of the endowment of those who are heirs to that culture.
 We ourselves are the heirs of the Minoans in our debt to Greek culture.
 The interval between our culture and that of the Greeks is shorter than the interval separating their culture from that of the Minoans.
 (Top)

 We would like to express our gratitude to all those who made our research possible.
-We received financial support beginning in 1995.
-The main
+We received financial support beginning in 1995, and the main

 contributor was the Swedish Council for Research in the Humanities and Social Sciences, now the Swedish Research Council.
 Further support for